Filler

 Dear Stripes,

 This picture shows a typical baladi dress.
-It's a long sheath style that's worn with a hip scarf or fringed belt, and usually has sleeves.
-It's an alternative to belt and bra cabaret style that is glamorous in sparkly stretch lace, sheer knit, or velvet, or more folky in an ethnic pattern or assuit (hammered metal strips in the fabric).
+It's a long sheath style for folkloric dance that's worn with a hip scarf or fringed belt, and usually has sleeves.
+It can be glamorous in sparkly stretch lace, sheer knit, or velvet, or more folky in an ethnic pattern or assuit (hammered metal strips in the fabric). |

-If you are an accomplished seamstress, a basic fitted sheath can be used as a pattern--cut the neckline as low as you like, in front and back, but keep a small strap across back neck to avoid shoulder slippage while dancing.
+If you are an accomplished seamstress, a basic fitted sheath can be used as a pattern — cut the neckline as low as you like, in front and back, but keep a small strap across back neck to avoid shoulder slippage while dancing.
 Zipper could be at back or on the side.
 The "Arabic" cut-out sleeve and semicircular sleeve ruffle are modifications.

 If you have a slim figure but need to cover stretch marks or scars, the dress could be form-fitting.
 If you need to camouflage a protruding tummy, the dress could have a roomier fit.